qilingframework/rtfd.io/docs/ida.md

 #### De-flatten

 [ollvm](https://github.com/obfuscator-llvm/obfuscator) is an obfuscator based on LLVM.
 One of its obfuscation technique is [Control Flow Flattening](https://github.com/obfuscator-llvm/obfuscator/wiki/Control-Flow-Flattening).
-With Qiling IDA Pro plugin, such flattened control flows can be restored easily.
+With Qiling IDA plugin, such flattened control flows can be restored easily.

 Note we use **Delaft** as an abbreviation of `De-flatten` in docs and plugin.